NathanNoye/Obsidian-Vault/Bibles/CSB/43 - John/John 6.md

 **This is the bread that came down from heaven; it is not like the manna** **your ancestors ate--and they died.
 The one who eats this bread will live forever."**

 ###### 59
-He said these things while teaching in the synagogue in Capernaum.Many Disciples Desert Jesus
+He said these things while teaching in the synagogue in Capernaum.

+### Many Disciples Desert Jesus

 ###### 60
 Therefore, when many of his disciples heard this, they said, "This teaching is hard.
 Who can accept it?"